Separation properties for positive-definite functions on locally compact quantum groups and for associated von Neumann algebras: Separation properties for von Neumann algebras of discrete quantum groups

 \begin{quest} Let $\M$ be a von Neumann algebra. \begin{itemize} \item Does the $\eps$-separation property of $\M$ depend on $\eps\in (0,1)$? \end{itemize} \end{quest}

 One could of course formulate variants of the above questions relevant for the von Neumann algebraic Haagerup property.

+Finally one can ask whether similar separation concepts can be introduced in the context of \emph{weak amenability} or \emph{completely bounded approximation property} (\cite{bo}, \cite{Brannan}).
+Here however the questions become significantly more difficult, even for classical groups.
+The reason is that we no longer can exploit positivity of the relevant approximants and there is no obvious replacement for tools such as the Godement mean used in this paper.

 {\bf Acknowledgments. } J.K.\ was partially supported by EPSRC grants EP/T03064X/1 and EP/T030992/1.
 A.S.\ was partially supported by the National Science Center (NCN) grant no. 2020/39/I/ST1/01566.
 A.S.\ would also like to express the gratitude to Matthew Daws and Christian Voigt for making possible his visit to Glasgow in May 2023, where some of the work on this paper was done.
+Finally we thank the referee for useful comments which improved the presentation.